Bilibilli/PGPA-Geothermal-Potential-Assessment/README.md

 # 3.Execution

 3.1 Prepare the input data and place it in the appropriate directory.
-   - Excel file containing coordinates and the coorsponding parameter statistics
+   - Excel file containing coordinates and the corresponding parameter statistics

 3.2 Open the code:
    -CODE-public available.ipynb